-Twist and connect the two RED high voltage (290VAC) wires to pins 4 and 6 of the 5AR4.
+Twist and connect the two Red, HV (high voltage) - 290VAC) wires to pins 4 and 6 of the rectifier socket.

-Route and connect the RED-YELLOW center tap of the high voltage leads from the transformer to the single star ground point.
+Route and connect the Red-Yellow center tap of the high HV leads from the transformer to the single star Power Ground point.

-Route the wire from pin 8 back to a terminal lug on the 32/32 can cap and to the standby switch lug.
+Route the wire from pin 8 back to the standby switch.
 Make sure the switch is in the desired on position, i.e. where the connection is 'made'.
 The switch can be ON in either 'Up' or 'Down' position.